-Having a DUI charge on your criminal record can hurt you in a number of ways.
+Having a 1st offense misdemeanor DUI charge on your Georgia criminal record can hurt you in several ways.
 Applying for a job may be more difficult.
 Going through a background check can cost you valuable opportunities.
-Leaving the country could become much more cumbersome, if not impossible.
+Visiting Canada or trying to permanently leave the United States could be difficult, if not impossible.

 Before making any decisions regarding your plea to DUI, please come in and speak with Mr. Head.
 After reviewing your case, Mr. Head can identify potential defenses that can help you win your case and avoid a permanent criminal record.